Viewing Traffic Insights Data

 Unlike with the application view, the conversation view table also offers a grouping feature.
 You can use Group By to sort by multiple different aspects of the data.

-You can choose up to two groupings, which sorts the table (from highest throughput to lowest) first by the first grouping category, then by the second.
+You can choose up to two groupings, which sorts the table first by the first grouping category, then by the second.
 The available groupings are:

 Client: Client IP address.